jackyhuynh/MyCeePlusPlusKB/source/DataStructure/11_SmartPointers/README.md

 ```

 ### **Use Case**:
-Shared pointers are ideal for managing objects that multiple parts of a program need to share, such as a game engine that needs shared access to game assets like textures or models.
+- Shared pointers are ideal for managing objects that multiple parts of a program need to share, such as a game engine that needs shared access to game assets like textures or models.
+- If either p1 or p2 is deleted, the managed object will not be deleted until all std::shared_ptr instances that share ownership of the resource are destroyed.
+This is a key feature of std::shared_ptr, which uses reference counting to manage the lifetime of the object.

 ---